Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 Environment Matters: Nature and Regulation

-Children today spend unprecedented amounts of time indoors, on screens, and in highly stimulating environments.
-This places continuous strain on developing nervous systems.
+Children today spend unprecedented amounts of time indoors.
+This places strain on developing nervous systems.
+Natural environments provide sensory regulation.
+Green spaces allow the brain to rest and emotions to settle.

 The Parent’s Inner Work